ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~~

 in popular programming languages such as JavaScript, Python and PHP,
-with a variable x holding the Value.
+with a variable x holding the Argument.
 Here we observe that
 such languages already have a fundamentally XPath-like feature built
 in.